What are staph infections?

-Staphylococcus aureus, also called S. aureus or "staph," is a bacterium that frequently colonizes the human skin and is present in the nose of about 25-30% of U.S. adults.
-S. aureus can exist in this form without harming its host or causing symptoms.
-However, if there is a break in someone's skin from a wound or surgery, or if there is a suppression of a person's immune system, then colonizing S. aureus can cause an infection.
+Staphylococcus aureus, also called S. aureus or "staph," is a bacterium that frequently lives on the human skin without causing illness (colonizes) and is present in the nose of about 25-30% of U.S. adults.
+S. aureus can exist in this form without causing symptoms or an infection.
+However, if there is a break in someone's skin from a wound or surgery, or if a person's immune system becomes weakened, then colonizing S. aureus can cause an infection.

-Staph infections that are acquired while a person is in a hospital, long-term care facility, or other health care setting have been a challenge for many years.
+Staph infections that are acquired while a person is in a hospital, long-term care facility, or other healthcare setting have been a challenge for many years.
 The confined population and the widespread use of antibiotics have led to the development of antibiotic-resistant strains of S. aureus.
-These strains are called methicillin resistant Staphylococcus aureus (MRSA), named after the antibiotic treatment that was developed in 1960 to treat penicillin-resistant strains.
-Infections caused by MRSA are frequently resistant to a wide variety of antibiotics and are associated with significantly higher rates of complications and death (morbidity and mortality), higher health care costs, and longer hospital stays than infections caused by methicillin susceptible S. aureus.

-Classic risk factors for MRSA infection in the hospital include surgery, prior antibiotic therapy, admission to intensive care, exposure to a MRSA-colonized patient or health care worker, being in the hospital more than 48 hours, and having an indwelling catheter or other medical device that goes through the skin.
+Classic risk factors for MRSA infection in the hospital include surgery, prior antibiotic therapy, admission to an intensive care unit, exposure to a MRSA-colonized patient or healthcare worker, being in the hospital more than 48 hours, and having an indwelling catheter or other medical device that goes through the skin.

-MRSA infections have increased in importance in the community in the last decade.
-They have been associated with a growing number of outbreaks and deaths in non-medical settings where individuals are in close contact, such as: contact sports, day care facilities, military units, and prisons.
+MRSA infections have been associated with a growing number of outbreaks and deaths in non-medical settings where individuals are in close contact, such as: contact sports, daycare facilities, military units, and prisons.
 These infections are occurring in people who do not have any of the classic MRSA risk factors.
 A significant number of those affected have had to be hospitalized for what appears to be a simple but persistent skin infection or for pneumonia that develops after a bout of influenza.

-Investigations of these outbreaks have revealed that the CA-MRSA was spread from infected or colonized people to those around them through skin contact (such as sports-related cuts and abrasions), respiratory droplets (sneezing or coughing), or through exposure to contaminated objects (such as shared sports equipment, towels, toys, or playground equipment).
-Investigations also revealed that the S. aureus strains involved in CA-MRSA are not the same strains as those that are causing hospital-acquired MRSA; they are genetically distinct.
+Investigations of outbreaks have revealed that the CA-MRSA spreads from infected or colonized people to those around them through skin contact (such as sports-related cuts and abrasions), respiratory droplets (sneezing or coughing), or through exposure to contaminated objects (such as shared sports equipment, towels, toys, or playground equipment).
+Investigations have also revealed that the S. aureus strains involved in CA-MRSA are not the same strains as those that cause healthcare-associated MRSA; they are genetically distinct.
 The CA-MRSA are resistant to methicillin and related antibiotics (oxacillin, dicloxacillin, nafcillin) and erythromycin but remain susceptible to many other antibiotics.